sciguy/cgview-parse/README.md

 // - maxLogCount: Maximum number of similar log messages to keep
 // Log Levels: log, info, warn, error
 // Log messages can be a simgle message or an array of messages
-// - When an array of messages is provided, if the cound is more than maxLogCount
+// - When an array of messages is provided, if the count is more than maxLogCount
 //   then only the first maxLogCount messages are shown.

 logger = new Logger(options)